Leveraging Your Summer Layoff: How to Make Your Company's Postseason Hiatus Work For You

 Shin Takeda at Shin-Style, Courtesy McCann

-When Pittsburgh Ballet Theatre’s season ends in May for seven weeks, corps member Jessica McCann and her fiancé, PBT principal Yoshiaki Nakano, hop on a plane to Osaka, Japan, to begin rehearsing for the World Dream Gala.
+When Pittsburgh Ballet Theatre’s season ends in May for seven weeks, soloist Jessica McCann and her husband, PBT principal Yoshiaki Nakano, hop on a plane to Osaka, Japan, to begin rehearsing for the World Dream Gala.
 Performed at the end of June, the gala brings in dancers from companies around the world.
 “It’s really fun and collaborative—almost like we form a second company for the summer,” McCann says.
 While she typically performs a classical pas de deux, the gala focuses on new contemporary work, giving her and Nakano the opportunity to exercise their choreographic muscles.
 Jumping right back into rehearsals at the close of the season requires physical and mental endurance, but McCann feels the push helps her improve in the long run.
 “Because I don’t take much time off, I begin each season in shape and ready to grow,” she says.

 When it comes to planning the summer, Szentes recommends starting early, especially for male dancers, who tend to be more in demand.
 “I start reaching out to people as early as January,” he says.
 “I like to have time to choose between overlapping projects.”